What is enrichment?

 When an enrichment strategy program has been implemented, it is important to observe any responses to the strategy and record and report those observations.

-The reason is so that any alteration in the behaviour of the animal may be recorded, and the source or reason for the response be noted.
+The reason is so that any alteration in the animal's behaviour may be recorded, and the source or reason for the response be noted.
 Once this has been recorded and reported, a revised strategy may be needed, especially if the response is a negative one and the response is undesirable behaviour.
 Then, a new or revised strategy can be implemented.

 Any suggestion that you may have regarding the modification of the enrichment program must be implemented and reviewed in consultation with your supervisor, manager and /or veterinarian.
 Any implemented modifications and reviews must be documented as per your facility's policies and procedures.